How does Essential Oil and Carrier Oil work in harmony?

 The bottom line

 Carrier Oil and Essential Oil are the perfect companions and have made it possible for us to use essentials oils safely.
-Just remember to dilute essential oils and remember – more isn’t necessarily better.
+Just remember to dilute essential oils – more isn’t necessarily better.
 A few drops is really all you need.